PCB CAD Design for Manufacturing Guidelines: How Trace Routing Can Affect Solder Joints

 One area where DFM rules can help your board may come as a surprise.
-How you route traces on your PCB can have a direct effect on solder problems, and DFM rules offer some guidance there.
+How you route traces on your PCB layout can have a direct effect on solder problems, and PCB DFM guidelines offer some direction there.
 Take a look with me now at how trace routing can cause problems like cold solder joints or tombstoning so that you will know what to avoid in the future.

 Acute angle traces

 The first problem that we’ll look at is acute angle traces.
-Although this situation doesn’t specifically lead to a solder problem, it is a routing problem noted in PCB DFM guidelines.
+Although this situation doesn’t specifically lead to a solder paste or solder mask problem, it is a routing problem noted in a PCB DFM rule.